Skip to content

 Duration of Processing

-Processing commences upon the Firm's activation of a Sentine subscription and continues for the duration of the subscription.
-Upon termination, data is retained for a 90-day export window as specified in the Master Subscription Agreement, after which it is securely deleted unless a longer retention period is agreed in writing or required by law.
+Processing commences on the Firm's activation of a duely subscription and continues for the duration of the subscription.
+On termination, data is retained for a 90-day export window as specified in the MSA, after which it is securely deleted unless a longer retention period is agreed in writing or required by law.

 1B.
 Processor Obligations